mahadaafridi/mahadaafridi/README.md

 ### Hi there 👋

-I'm a 1st year Computer Science and Engineering Major at UCI
+I'm a 2nd year Computer Science student at UCI

 Check my [LinkedIn](www.linkedin.com/in/mahad-afridi-248b91208)